-Our destination tonight is Aymara Lodge.
+Our destination tonight is a small local pousada.
 Along the way, we might see Ringed Kingfisher, Red-crested Cardinal, Lesser Yellow-headed Vulture, Toco Toucan, Jabiru, Limpkin, our Capybaras (of course!), Yacaré Caiman, and more.

-Aymara Lodge is located just 30km from Poconé.
+Our lodge is located just 10km from Poconé.
+This is the first lodge on the Transpantaneira.
+It is small, about twenty rooms, and part of a large (7,000ha), family-run ranch.
 After check in, we can stretch our legs on a short walk.
 There is a lovely pool if anyone wants to cool off with a swim.

 After some morning wildlife viewing at the ranch, we depart down the Transpantaneira, keeping an eye out for Red Brocket Deer, Marsh Deer, Crab-eating Fox, Greater Rhea, Chestnut-bellied Guan, Bare-faced Curassow, and a mix of wading birds.
 Bridges are hotspots from which we can view the presence of a huge food supply; Green Kingfisher, Great Egret, Cocoi Heron, both Bare-faced and Green Ibises, and White-lored Spinetail are just a few species we may see.